PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: Preliminaries

 Probably Approximately Correct (PAC) learning answers this question via probability inequalities saying that, under suitable restrictions, for a chosen level $\delta$ within $(0,1)$ we have

 Choosing a small $\delta$ then translates into a high-confidence bound for $\mathcal{L}(\theta)$.
-Concrete PAC bounds specify how large $m$ must be (or how large the gap $\epsilon$ can be) in terms of properties of the hypothesis class, \textit{e.g.} VC‑dimension, Rademacher complexity, stability, compression, etc. All of the classical PAC bounds treated $f_\theta$ as a deterministic output of the algorithm.
+Concrete PAC bounds specify how large $m$ must be (or how large the gap $\epsilon$ can be) in terms of properties of the hypothesis class, e.g. VC‑dimension, Rademacher complexity, stability, compression, etc.

+All of the classical PAC bounds treated $f_\theta$ as a deterministic output of the learning algorithm.